m-boualami/m-boualami.github.io/index.md

 On the other hand, I conducted [qualitative projects](https://m-boualami.github.io/projects/qual-projet/){:target="_blank"} to examine a central paradox of the platformised economy: its need for state-backed legal structures to secure data value, alongside their strategic evasion of state oversight to maximize data mobility.

-At its heart, my work is about translation : turning data into insight, and research into strategy for both boardrooms and la brooms.
+At its heart, my work is about translation : turning data into insight, and research into strategy for both boardrooms and lab rooms.